Inkering/printnoser/index.md

 ## What's Next

-The next steps of this project will be to improve the user experience and software integration.
+The next steps of this project will be to improve the user experience and software integration of our tool.
 Additionally, we will work to increase the number of different failure modes which we can detect, including being able to detect potential gradual decreases in print quality such as miniscule stepper failures.